-The Department of Health Services shall issue and promulgate such rules and regulations as may be necessary to implement and carry out the provisions of this chapter.
+The Department of Health Services shall issue and promulgate such rules and regulations as may be necessary to implement and carry out the provisions of this article.

-This chapter shall be enforced by the Suffolk County Department of Health Services in accordance with the provisions of Article II, §§ 760-12 through 760-24, of the Suffolk County Sanitary Code.
+This article shall be enforced by the Suffolk County Department of Health Services in accordance with the provisions of Article II, §§ 760-12 through 760-24, of the Suffolk County Sanitary Code.

-This chapter shall take effect January 1, 1988, and shall apply to any transmittals of such medical specimens occurring on or after January 1, 1988.
+This article shall take effect January 1, 1988, and shall apply to any transmittals of such medical specimens occurring on or after January 1, 1988.